RPLC - SUPPORTING RICHMOND

 What we do

 We distribute revenue income through grants to organisations and charities and small grants to those in extreme need.
 We also provide an education support programme and offer charitable housing at a number of properties to people living or working in Richmond.
-The waiting lists are closed.
-Please note that we only have a few properties and new tenancies are rare.
+The waiting lists are open.
+Please note that new tenancies are rare.
+If you live in our Benefit Area (TW9, TW10, SW13, SW14) and wish to apply for housing please use go to the Property section of the website.

 Where We Help